bretth/woven/docs/commands.rst

 Management Commands
 ===================

-Commands that run on a node (host) require a hoststring, role or have HOSTS or ROLEDEFS defined in your settings.
+Commands that run on a host require a hoststring, role or have HOSTS or ROLEDEFS defined in your settings.

 As per fabric a hoststring can be username@hostname, or use just the hostname or ip address.
 If no username is defined then woven will use the current user or settings.HOST_USER.
 You never need to set the port.
 It will always use port 10022 though another port can be defined using the HOST_SSH_PORT setting.